FrameworkComputer/inputmodule-rs/ledmatrix/README.md

 ###### Percentage

-Light up a percentage of the module.
-From bottom to top.
+Light up a percentage of the module from bottom to top.
-This could be used to show volume level, progress of something, or similar.
+This can display volume level, progress of something, or similar.

 ```sh
 inputmodule-control led-matrix --percentage 30